Hofls/useful-info/cookbooks/algorithms.md

 * `Dijkstra's algorithm`:
     * Visit node, check neighbours cost, if its lower - update their weights.
 Go to a next unvisited node
     * After assigning weights, to find the cheapest path from A to Z - move backwards from Z, picking nodes with the lowest weight
-    * Explanation - only save lowest cost, do not visit same node more than once
+    * Details - only save the lowest cost, do not visit same node more than once
+* `K nearest neighbors`:
+    * Use numbers to describe categories, start with bunch of manually categorized items.
+    * To categorize new item - check his nearest neighbors, pick category with most occurrences.
+* `Bloom filter`:
+    * Like `Hash table`, but ignores collisions, meaning it takes way less space and provides approximate answers
+* `SimHash`, `MinHash`:
+    * Quick estimation of how similar two sets are (hashes for two similar texts will be similar too)